robert-cameron/jenga_bot/README.md

 The robot is now calibrated you should see the tower lining up with the end effector in rviz.

+### Step 3: Play Jenga

+Setup a jenga tower on the Jenga base plate and then press the start turn button on the UI to start the JengaBot's turn.

 ### Troubleshooting

 - After running `./setupRealur5e`, it is recommended to manually open/close the end effector via the UI.
 This ensures that the end_eff_link is running and communicating with the Arduino correctly.